lowply/lowply.github.io/content/blog/2022/08/gcm-gh.md

 There's no default credential store for Linux though.
 If your Linux machine is owned by you and there's no other users, `plaintext` can be an option - See [Credential stores](https://github.com/GitCredentialManager/git-credential-manager/blob/main/docs/credstores.md) for more details.

-Do you want to use Keychain.app on macOS while plaintext on Linux?
+Do you want to use Keychain.app on macOS and plaintext on Linux?
 Use `[include]` directive in your `~/.gitconfig`.
 With this, you can load environment specific configuration files e.g. `~/.gitconfig.local`.

 ```text
 $ tail -n 2 ~/.gitconfig